 - In 7 out of 10 cases fires occur when the vessel is on passage at sea.

-- Only in one tenth of the cases studied, the fire occured during shipyard or drydock operations.
+- Only in one-tenth of the cases studied, did the fire occur during shipyard or drydock operations.

 - Keep a high general standard of cleanliness in the machinery spaces.

 - Ascertain that there is no hazardous leakage of oil in the machinery spaces.